faraway1nspace/Flexible-R-SliceSampler/README.md

 ### Syntax in Flexible-R-SliceSampler

-We will not write **R-functions** to represent the above JAGS ZIPpoisson process.
+We will now re-write the above JAGS ZIPpoisson model as log-posterior **R-functions**.

 In particular, for each variable each variable (`lambda` and `psi`), we must write a log-posterior densities function.
 The posteriors can be **unnormalized**, making it relatively simple to compute.(basically just the sum of the log-likelihood and log-priors).